noevidenz/corona-webhook/README.md

 # corona-webhook

-Put your webhooks into a new file called webhooks.txt
+Put your webhooks into a file, one webhook url per line.

-One webhook per line
+Pass the file location as the first arg to the command.

+eg `node index.js webhooks.txt`